jeh5256/acffaker/readme.md

 jeh5256/acffaker
 ===========================

-WP Command line tool to generate Advanced Custom Fields data based on acf JSON.
+WP Command line tool to generate Advanced Custom Fields data based on ACF JSON.
 Package uses [fzaninotto/Faker](https://github.com/fzaninotto/Faker) to generate content for your Advanced Custom Fields.
 This package requires you to have an acf-json folder in your theme.